philbooth/check-types.js/README.md

   The `maybe` modifier
   tweaks predicates to
-  return `true` if `thing` is `null` or `undefined`, otherwise return the result of the predicate.
+  return `true` if `thing` is `null` or `undefined`, otherwise their normal result is returned.
   It is also itself a function,
   which returns `true`
   when its argument is `null` or `undefined`,